dex4er/tf/README.md

 If the first argument misses quotes inside square brackets then they will be added.

-The command concatenatest second and rest arguments into one.
+The command appends the third argument and more to the second with a space as separator.

-The resource is shown when `-show` argument was used.
+The `tf show` for this resource is run after import.

 ### `tf init`